julien731/AuthPress/README.md

 - Admin can revoke any user's key at anytime,
 - If a user is locked-out after logging-in too many times without using 2FA, admin can reset the counter,
 - Used one time passwords are hashed and stored in the DB to avoid multiple use (in case of interception by an attacker)
+- Recovery code in case the user can't use the app

 ## Installation ##